 What is counselling?

-Counselling offers you the opportunity to talk in confidence to someone who is trained to help explore your feelings and difficulties in a way that you may never have been able to before; therapy can help to gain insight, to make sense of what you are feeling, talking about difficult feelings can help to reduce discomfort, you may feel less confused and be empowered to make changes in your life, or come to terms with things that can’t be changed.
+Counselling offers you the opportunity to talk in confidence to a counsellor who is trained to help explore your feelings and difficulties in a way that you may never have been able to before; therapy can help to gain insight, to make sense of what you are feeling, talking about difficult feelings can help to reduce discomfort, you may feel less confused and be empowered to make changes in your life, or come to terms with things that can’t be changed.

 What does the Counsellor do?

 The Counsellor’s role is to provide you with a safe, confidential, non-judgemental space to talk; listen and respond in a supportive way with empathy, to help you find out why you feel as you do; to help you explore what choices there are for you in order for you to feel more at peace with yourself and your life.
 The Counsellor does not give advice, make decisions for you or make judgements about your situation.

 Clients are encouraged to talk about their feelings which may be difficult and painful.
 You will be offered an initial session to help you to clarify what brings you to counselling and what you hope to get from it, giving you the opportunity to see if Paula's experience and style of working matches what you need at this time.
 Often just clarifying and talking about your specific issues can bring an enormous sense of relief and release much needed energy.
 You will be seen weekly, usually on the same day and time each week.
 Your session will last 50 minutes.
 Client's usually contract for an initial 6 sessions, and then review and agree to further sessions by mutual consent.